cleolibrary/CLEO-Redux/docs/en/using-fxt.md

 Text.PrintHelp("MY_KEY"); // this displays "Text from FXT file" again
 ```

-A private FXT storage is not supported in San Andreas: The Definitive Edition.
+> The private FXT storage is not supported in The Trilogy, Bully and GTA IV.
 Each script there modifies the global FXT storage.
 This behavior may change in the future.

+`insert` and `delete` methods can be forced to change global FXT keys even when the current host supports a private storage.
+By setting the last argument `isGlobal` to `true` you can mutate (add or delete) keys in the global storage.
+It might be helpful to deal with those keys that the game uses after procesing all scripts in a given frame (e.g. in delayed messages or HUD elements text) when the script's private storage is not available.

 Custom text can be constructed dynamically, e.g.: